About Global VPN Settings

 The Firebox includes a built-in IPSec policy that allows IPSec traffic from Any-External to Firebox.
 This hidden policy enables the Firebox to function as an IPSec VPN endpoint for Branch Office VPN, Mobile VPN with IPSec, and Mobile VPN with IKEv2 tunnels.
 The built-in IPSec policy has a higher precedence than any manually created IPSec policy.
 The built-in IPSec policy is enabled by default.
 To disable this policy, clear the Enable built-in IPSec Policy check box.
 Do not disable the built-in policy unless you want to create another IPSec policy to terminate a VPN tunnel at a device other than the Firebox, such as a VPN concentrator on the Firebox trusted or optional network.

 If you clear the Enable built-in IPSec Policy check box, you must create IPSec policies to handle inbound VPN traffic to the Firebox and any other VPN endpoints.
-For more information, see Configure Inbound IPSec Pass-through with SNAT.
+For more information, go to Configure Inbound IPSec Pass-through with SNAT.

 Remove VPN Routes for a BOVPN Virtual Interface